 - 4. recognition that moral uncertainty is usually justified,

-- 5. that this uncertainty arises in part from conflicts between plural sources of moral action to which reasonable moral agents ought to pay attention, and
+- 5. that this uncertainty arises in part from conflicts between plural sources of moral action to which reasonable actors ought to pay attention, and

 - 6. that moral fundamentalism should be rejected in both its popular and technically sophisticated forms.